| expand content | forums | advertise |

 Introduction

 What are the options when you want to send a 4.3GB DVD folder to your family, relatives and friends?
 Rapidshare?
 Megaupload?
 Or <gulp>...
 MSN?
-Free media file hosts have some limits either in the maximum data you can download per day, or the nagging of buying their premium service.
+Free media file hosts have some limits either in the maximum data you can download per day, or the constant nagging to buy their premium service.
 And MSN is not designed for sending such large files - just imagine if the file stalled at the 97% mark - You will need to resend the entire file!
+MSN's Shared Folders had some promise but it was later replaced by SkyDrive, which limits each file to 50MB, although it gives 25GB of space.

 Enter Bittorrent - a very efficient peer-to-peer (P2P) file sharing protocol to share your files with anyone, anywhere.
-You can share files privately within only people you choose, or publicly with anyone.
-The only requirement is a internet connection and the faster the connection you have, the better.
+You can share files privately within only people you choose, or publicly with anyone on the Internet.
+The only requirement is a internet connection.

 Starting off...